SciBorgs/FTCProjects/project2.md

 ### Problems
 All the euler problems can be found in the project euler [archives](https://projecteuler.net/archives).
 You can solve them wherever you want with whatever language you want, and enter your result you get into project euler to check your solution.

 As a general matter **PLEASE DON'T CHEAT**!
 If we find out, you will be disqualified from joining FRC, and even if we don't, it's a bad strategy.
-Remember that your in person work will be a big factor in admission to FRC teams, so if you cheat on your assignemnts, you won't show the understanding in person that you do from assignments, and we will notice.
+Remember that your in person work will be a big factor in admission to FRC teams, so if you cheat on your assignemnts, you won't show the understanding in person that you do from online submissions, and we will notice.

-The problem set for this assignment is euler problems [8](https://projecteuler.net/problem=8) to [11](https://projecteuler.net/problem=11).
+The problem set for this project is euler problems [8](https://projecteuler.net/problem=8) to [11](https://projecteuler.net/problem=11).

 Have fun!